Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 44. Orchard Road

 If you’re a certified shopaholic, head straight to Orchard Road.
-As the retail heart of the country, this spot got everything for all your shopping needs.
+As the retail heart of Singapore, this spot got everything for all your shopping needs.

 Uncover the long list of discount outlets, trendy boutiques, and high-end stores.
 If you’re on the hunt for some fashion pieces and dining options, start with the [email protected] Mall.